ssfsx17/sky-islands/readable.md

 Combat has no random elements except for: - Turn Order - Techniques that explicitly have a random component

-So, once turn order is resolved, you should be able to calculate how one entire combat round should go.
+So, once turn order is resolved, you should be able to calculate how the rest of the entire combat round could go.

 ## Battle Escalation and Energy